-Strengthening Families: Risk and Protective Factors (November 1, 2011): Features Lily Irvin-Vitella from Supporting Families Together Association.
+Strengthening Families: Risk and Protective Factors (November 1, 2011): Features Lily Irvin-Vitela from Supporting Families Together Association.
 This session will help you gain knowledge of family systems and cross-sector collaboration.

 - Healthy Babies Summit and AWHONN State Conference: Connecting the Dots, Building a System of Care (October 13-14, 2011): Below are links to the four plenary and three breakout sessions from the conference: